-Our model predicts a perfect correlation of polarization SEDs and angles residuals (not of polarized SEDs).
-Analyzing \Planck\ \srolltwo\ data with this model, we found that the fluctuations of the submm polarized SED are indeed strongly correlated ($\rho^P > 90\%$, Table~\ref{tab:rho}) across frequencies for the polarized intensity $P_\nu$, but only weakly correlated for the polarization angles $\psi_\nu$.
-The level of correlation between residual maps is lower with PR4, but similar (see Appendix~\ref{A-PR4}).
-Which physical processes, or physical components, can be responsible for the weaker than expected correlation observed between polarization angles residual maps?
+Our model predicts a perfect correlation between the polarization SEDs and angles residuals (but not of the polarized SEDs themselves).
+Analyzing the \Planck\ \srolltwo\ data with this model, we find that fluctuations of the submm polarized SED are indeed strongly correlated ($\rho^P > 90\%$; Table~\ref{tab:rho}) across frequencies for the polarized intensity, $P_\nu$, but only weakly correlated for the polarization angles, $\psi_\nu$.
+The level of correlation between residual maps is lower with PR4, but remains similar (see Appendix~\ref{A-PR4}).
+This raises the question of which physical processes or components could be responsible for the weaker-than-expected correlation observed between the polarization angle residual maps.